-In our position as Europe’s leading classic Mercedes-Benz SL specialist, we get our fair share of interesting offers and propositions.
+In our position as World’s leading classic Mercedes-Benz SL specialist, we get our fair share of interesting offers and propositions.
 If we bought every single classic car or part that appeared in the various inboxes throughout the business, there wouldn’t be space to move!
 With showroom slots at a premium and an already well established parts department, it takes a pretty exceptional car or offer to persuade our management team to bite…

 At the tail end of 2019 we concluded one of our largest acquisitions to date, the origins of which lie in a chance enquiry submitted through our online contact pages.